Understeer and oversteer: Limit handling characteristics

 Tyres transmit lateral (side to side) and longitudinal (front to back) forces to the ground.
 The total traction force (grip) available to the tyre is the vector sum of the lateral and longitudinal forces, a function of the normal force and coefficient of friction.
-If the lateral and longitudinal forces presented at the tyre during operations exceeds the tyre's available traction force then the tyre is said to be saturated and will loose its grip on the ground and start to slip.
+If the lateral and longitudinal forces presented at the tyre during operations exceeds the tyre's available traction force then the tyre is said to be saturated and will lose its grip on the ground and start to slip.

 Push (plow) can be understood as a condition where, while cornering, the front tyres become saturated before the rear and slip first.
 Since the front tyres cannot provide any additional lateral force and the rear tyres can, the front of the vehicle will follow a path of greater radius than the rear and if there are no changes to the steering angle (i.e. the steering wheel stays in the same position), the vehicle's front will slide to the outside of the curve.

 If the rear tyres become saturated before the front, the front tyres will keep the front of the vehicle on the desired path but the rear tyres will slip and follow a path with a greater radius.
 The back end will swing out and the vehicle will turn toward the inside of the curve.
 If the steering angle is not changed, then the front wheels will trace out a smaller and smaller circle while the rear wheels continue to swing around the front of the car.
 This is what is happening when a car 'spins out'.
 A car susceptible to being loose is sometimes known as 'tail happy', as in the way a dog wags its tail when happy and a common problem is fishtailing.